Grind size is just as important as choosing the brewing method, water temperature, and type of beans, even when you're using a Moka pot.

 Moka Pot Coffee (Stovetop Brewing Overview)

 The Moka Pot is an Italian-based brewing device invented by Alfonso Bialetti in 1933.
-It is a stovetop espresso maker that works using steam, which produces an intense coffee that tastes and looks like it was made with a traditional Espresso Machine.
+It is a stovetop coffee maker that works using steam, which produces an intense coffee that tastes and looks like it was made with a traditional Espresso Machine.

 On the other hand, Moka Pot, also called a Stovetop Espresso Maker, doesn’t use high pressure and temperature.
 Instead, it utilizes the natural pressure produced by the steam from the pot.